-This year's request proposes the use of approximately \$3.1 million which have been set aside in Fund Balance Designations for Permit Streamlining, Enhanced Compliance, Equipment Replacement and Retirement Actuarial Increases; \$4.4 million in prior-year penalties and settlements from the Undesignated Fund Balance; and proposed revenues of \$124.3 million to equal a requested expenditure budget of \$131.8 million.
-A CPI based fee increase of 1.4% to recover program cost is proposed for FY 2011-12.
+This year's Adopted Budget uses of approximately \$3.1 million which had been set aside in Fund Balance Designations for Permit Streamlining, Enhanced Compliance Activities, Equipment Replacement and Retirement Actuarial Increases; \$4.4 million in prior-year penalties and settlements from the Undesignated Fund Balance; and revenues of \$124.3 million to fund an expenditure budget of \$131.8 million.
+A CPI based fee increase of 1.4% to recover program cost was approved for FY 2011-12.